 These scones are soft inside, crispy on the edges, with a whisper of nutmeg that sneaks up on you.

 And they’re ready in no time, even faster than I usually convince myself to get out of bed.
-This isn’t about tradition; it’s about grabbing that moment when pumpkin is still kind of fresh and maybe even a little unexpected.
+This isn’t about tradition; it’s about grabbing that moment when pumpkin flavor still feels fresh and seasonal and maybe even a little unexpected.

 Where the Idea Began